 We will all be adjusting to a new paradigm.
 How this will change and/or accelerate consumer behavior long term is something all business owners should be thinking about.

 Because we all need to eat, farmers can adapt and survive in ways that other businesses can’t.
-Thankfully at the CLFM , the majority of our business came from the delivery model before this crisis.
+Thankfully at the CLFM, the majority of our business came from the delivery model before this crisis.
 Our customers have been leaving out coolers for us for a few years now.
-We swap out jars packed with our farm-grown meals which are grown and prepared by our ‘farmchefs’ Cait and Joe of Little x Little farm.
+We swap out jars packed with our farm-grown meals grown and prepared by our ‘farmchefs’ Cait and Joe of Little x Little farm.

 Why did this happen?

 When a farmer sells produce wholesale, or even to restaurants, there is a level in which the farmer hands off the power and relationship to the end consumer.
 If the wholesale account goes away or the restaurant industry goes out, you may put yourself at risk to go away along with it.